- This post contains affiliate links. Read more here.

 “Both Ronan and myself are getting a full night’s sleep now during rain, wind, thunder, and lightning storms!” a happy Amazon reviewer writes.
 “This is the BEST product ever!!!… Again, I wish I could give this product 20 stars, I’m so happy.”

 Considering one?
 The ThunderShirt comes in several models.

-For the dashing dog who wants to look more fabulous while wearing his “hug.”
-You can get the Polo jacket which comes in a variety of colors (two tones of blue, pink and gray, orange and camouflage, and maroon and gray).
-This version, like the Sport style, has a built-in ThunderSpray Patch where you can apply ThunderEase, a pheromone calming spray.Buy Now on Amazon for $44.95
+The Polo Jacket comes in a variety of colors (two tones of blue, pink with gray, orange and camouflage, and maroon and gray).
+This version, like the Sport style, has a built-in ThunderSpray Patch where you can apply ThunderSpray, a pheromone calming spray.
+Related products include ThunderWunders calming chews (one formula with melatonin, and another with hemp), a ThunderCap (a cap that covers your dog’s eyes so they aren’t stressed by flashes or other visual stimulation), and a ThunderEase collar.Buy Now on Chewy

 - Calming Treats: You can try out CBD treats or oils like NaturVet Hemp Chews, which can help calm nerves.
 (See our guide to CBD treats here.)

-- Scent-based therapy: ThunderWorks makes pheromones dubbed ThunderEase, which comes in sprays, diffusers, and in dog collars.
+- Scent-based therapy: ThunderWorks makes pheromones dubbed ThunderEase, which comes in sprays, diffusers, and dog collars.
 (Read our guide to calming collars here.)

 Featured Image: Flickr@LauraBernhardt